pyeventsourcing/eventsourcing/README.md

 ## Features

-**Event Store** — Appends and retrieves domain events.
-The event store uses a "sequenced item mapper" and an "active record strategy" to map domain events to a database.

-**Event Player** — Gets domain events from the event store.
-Reconstitutes entities by replaying events, optionally with snapshotting.
-Event players are used by entity repositories to determine the state of an entity.

 **Persistence Policy** - Subscribes to receive published domain events.
-Appends the domain events to the event store whenever a domain event is published.
+Appends received domain events to an event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.

+**Event Players** — Get domain events from the event store.
+Reconstitutes entities by replaying events, optionally with snapshotting.
+An event player is used by an entity repository to determine the state of an entity.

+**Event Store** — Appends and retrieves domain events.
+The event store uses a "sequenced item mapper" and an "active record strategy" to map domain events to a database in ways that can be easily substituted.

-**Sequenced Item Mapper** — Maps between domain events and "sequenced items" - the persistence model used by the library to store domain events.
+**Sequenced Item Mapper** — Maps between domain events and "sequenced items", the archetype persistence model used by the library to store domain events.
 The library supports two different kinds of sequenced item: items that are sequenced by a contiguous series of integers; and items that are sequenced by time.
-They support two different kinds of domain events: versioned entity entity events (e.g. an aggregate in domain driven design), and timestamped entity events (e.g. a log of messages, or a series of snapshots).
+They support two different kinds of domain events: events of versioned entities (e.g. an aggregate in domain driven design), and unversioned timestamped events (e.g. entries in a log).

 **Active Record Strategies** Maps between "sequenced items" and your database records.
 Support can be added for a new database schema by introducing a new